 Next you will see a progress bar as JavaFX installs.
 It took about 3 minutes on my HTC Tilt 2 running Windows Mobile 6.5

 JavaFX will let you know when it is completely installed.
 You will see the message below when you are ready to launch JavaFX.

 Now you will need to locate the program file.
 I found mine in my start menu.
 If yours is not there (depending on your version of Windows Mobile) then you will need to navigate to your Program Files directory and find JavaFX.
 Click on JavaFX to start it up.

 You will see a file menu inside JavaFX.
 There are a few bundled Java applications such as a calculator, DisplayShelfMode, Fish Simulator and Twitter Mobile.
 These applications are here to show you the power of Mobile Java as well as allowing you to test your Windows Mobile ability to run Java applications.

 Go ahead and attempt to run one of them by clicking on it.
 You will see a JavaFX splash screen like you see below.
 When that disappears you will see your application.

 I chose the Fishing Simulator.
 It allows you to click on the water or fish and create ripples in the water.
 This is not like any fishing I know.
 Creating ripples would frighten the fish off ““ wouldn’t it?
 But anyway you get the idea that Java is functioning on your Windows Mobile device.

 You can load other Java applications from the programs main menu as you can see below:

 You can also create folders, manage network options and certificates.
 Enjoy fellow Windows Mobile users!

-For more Windows Mobile tips and tricks, check out my Windows Mobile manual that I wrote.
+For more Windows Mobile tips and tricks, check out mythat I wrote.